-Ohio/Kentucky Road Trip: My Guide to the Kentucky Bourbon Trail in 3 Days
+My Amazing 3-Day Complete Guide to the Kentucky Bourbon Trail

 When planning my own trip along the Kentucky Bourbon Trail, I was surprised that there was no comprehensive and easy-to-follow itinerary online.
 Lucky for you, I decided to change that!
 This post has every piece of information you will need to do a tour of the Kentucky Bourbon Trail.
 Happy sipping!